Kaydax/ATLauncher/README.md

 ATLauncher is a launcher for Minecraft which integrates multiple different modpacks to allow you to download and install modpacks easily and quickly.

+This fork of ATLauncher is a version that fixes curseforge and allows you to continue downloading modpacks without having to deal with it opening your browser and coming across broke mod versions and the likes

 ## Links

 -   [ATLauncher Website](https://atlauncher.com)